indoorLBS/ISQEA/README.md

 ### Introduction

-This is the code of a paper entitled "An Experimental Analysis of Indoor Spatial Queries: Modeling, Indexing, and Processing".
+This is the code of a paper entitled "Indoor Spatial Queries: Modeling, Indexing, and Processing".

 The work refers to an extensive experimental evaluation of five indoor space model/indexes that support four typical indoor spatial queries,